 Sharon Jones is a lawyer by training and has specialized in providing diversity/inclusion strategy consulting to leaders of law firms, corporations, government and not for profit organizations.
 Ms. Jones has also served as Chief Operating Officer and Executive Vice-President for the Chicago Urban League, a community based organization focused on economic development within the African American community.

 Ms. Jones is a past President and co-founder of the Black Women Lawyers Association of Chicago.
-She is currently an elected Director of the Harvard Alumni Association and serves on the Board of Directors for the National Association of Women Lawyers and the Federal Defender Program of Illinois.
-She has served on the Board of Directors for the Harvard Law Society of Illinois and Women Employed.
-She is a past Chair of the Chicago Bar Association Committee on Racial & Ethnic Diversity and was instrumental in the 2006 adoption of the Chicago Bar Association’s Diversity Initiative and Commitments on Racial & Ethnic Diversity for law firms and corporate legal departments.
+She is a past elected Director of the Harvard Alumni Association and served on the Board of Directors for the National Association of Women Lawyers.
+Ms. Jones has served on the Board of Directors for the Harvard Law Society of Illinois and Women Employed.
+She currently serves a board member the Federal Defender Program of Illinois.
+Ms. Jones is a past Chair of the Chicago Bar Association Committee on Racial & Ethnic Diversity and was instrumental in the 2006 adoption of the Chicago Bar Association’s Diversity Initiative and Commitments on Racial & Ethnic Diversity for law firms and corporate legal departments.
 Ms. Jones served as President of the Harvard Law School Alumni Association and is an alumnus of Leadership Greater Chicago.
 She has also conducted racial equity programming at the Aspen Institute in Aspen, Colorado.

 Ms. Jones has received numerous awards including the Black Women Lawyers Association of Chicago’s Woman of Vision Award (2006); Chicago Bar Association’s Breaking Barriers, Building Bridges Award (2008); and the Young Women’s Leadership Charter School’s Industry Leader Award (2008).
 She is co-founder of the Association of Black Radcliffe Women (1975) and Black Women Lawyers Association of Chicago (1986), two organizations which continue to thrive.
 Ms. Jones is a co-author of a guide published by the American Bar Association in May 2004 entitled, “Walking the Talk: Creating a Law Firm Culture Where Women Succeed” which deals with the retention and promotion of women in law firms.
-She is the author of Mastering the Game: Strategies for Career Success (to be published in April 2018).
+She is a contributing author of The Diversity Agenda: Lessons and Guidance from the Legal Profession (published in April 2018), writing on the topic of “Structural Equity: Key Components for a Successful Inclusion Initiative.”
+Ms. Jones is the author of Mastering the Game: Strategies for Career Success (published in 2018 and available on Amazon).

 She co-founded Fundwell, Inc., a financial health and funding online platform for small businesses.